Diocese of Helena: 1975 to present

 Elden Curtiss of the Diocese of Baker was the next bishop of Helena, taking office in 1976.
 After 17 years as bishop of Helena, Curtiss became archbishop of the Archdiocese of Omaha in 1993.
 Pope John Paul II appointed Alexander Brunett of the Archdiocese of Detroit to replace Curtiss.
 Brunett regularly visited local Indian reservations, and was initiated into the Blackfeet Nation, receiving the name "Holy Eagle Feather".
 Brunett was made archbishop of Seattle in 1997.

 Robert C. Morlino of the Diocese of Kalamazoo succeeded Brunett in 1999.
 In 2003, Morlino became bishop of the Diocese of Madison.
 Auxiliary Bishop George Thomas of Seattle replaced Morlino in 2004.
 In January 2014, the diocese filed for Chapter 11 bankruptcy protection as part of a $15 million settlement intended to go to 362 victims of sex abuse by clergy.
 In 2018, Pope Francis selected Thomas to serve as bishop of the Diocese of Las Vegas.

 The current bishop of Helena, since 2018, is Austin Vetter from the Diocese of Bismarck.
 The diocese in 2022 sold the former Temple Emanu-El in Helena to the Montana Jewish Project.
 It is the oldest synagogue in the state.

 Sexual abuse

-In 1993, Bishop Curtiss apologized to the public for the handling of sexual abuse accusations against Wilson Smart.
-In 1989, a victim accused the priest of sexual abuse of children.
-After sending Smart to a rehabilitation center for alcohol abuse in the late 70s, Curtiss had reassigned him to a parish.
-According to Curtiss, he made this decision "without ever having examined his file and with no indication of any sexual problem."
+In 1989, a victim accused Wilson Smart, a diocesan priest, of sexual abuse of children.
 Smart admitted molesting more than 30 boys from 1957 to 1978.
 Curtiss discovered that the diocese knew in 1959 about Smart's attraction to boys and did nothing about it.
 The diocese settled with four of Smart's victims out of court, one for $1.7 million.

-Curtiss faced similar criticism in 2001 in regard to a priest accused of accessing child pornography.
-It was alleged that the bishop had failed to bring the case to the attention of the authorities, and had chosen to send the priest for counseling and to reassign him.
-That meant removing him from his high-school teaching position but reassigning him to a middle-school.